lanl/edif2qmasm/examples/README.md

 ```
 to produce a `.edif` file from each `.v` file or use your favorite hardware-synthesis tool to perform the equivalent operation.

-`edif2qmasm` currently supports only a handful of gates (defined in [stdcell.qmasm](https://github.com/lanl/edif2qmasm/blob/master/stdcell.qmasm)) so all designs must be compiled to use only those gates.
+`edif2qmasm` supports only the following gates (defined in [stdcell.qmasm](https://github.com/lanl/edif2qmasm/blob/master/stdcell.qmasm)) so all designs must be compiled to use only these:

-* 1-input: NOT
+* 1-input: NOT, DFF_P, DFF_N
-* 2-input: AND, OR, XOR
+* 2-input: AND, NAND, OR, NOR, XOR, XNOR
-* 3-input: MUX
+* 3-input: MUX, AOI3, OIA3
+* 4-input: AOI4, OIA4

 The rest of this document describes each of the examples in turn.